 The intent of this job description is to provide a representative summary of the types of duties and responsibilities that will be required of positions given this title and shall not be construed as a declaration of the specific duties and responsibilities of any position.
 Employees may be requested to perform job-related tasks other than those specifically presented in this description.

 This position will be required to work a non-standard work schedule with the ability to work variable and irregular hours and shifts, weekends and holidays, and participate in an on-call program.

-Qualifications: Completion of a State or Federally recognized (minimum four-year) apprenticeship in the HVAC trade; and/or possession and maintenance of a California State C-20 or C-38 License; and, possession of a high school diploma or GED certificate required.
+Completion of a State or Federally recognized (minimum four-year) apprenticeship in the HVAC trade; and/or possession and maintenance of a California State C-20 or C-38 License.

 EPA Universal Certification, section 608 Clean Air Act required.